 The best Baby Gifts – That Are actually Affordable!

-Ya get me?
-I’ve been in that exact situation a thousand times, I mean, it’s just nice to get something for a new mom – even if there’s no baby shower involved.
+Do you get me?
+I’ve been in that exact situation a thousand times.
+I mean, it’s just nice to get something for a new mom – even if there’s no baby shower involved.

-And yet, if you got even a moderately priced gift for every new mom you know, you’d quickly go broke – or maybe I just have an uncommon number of friends who have an uncommon number of babies.
+And yet, if you got even a moderately priced gift for every new mom you know, you’d quickly go broke – or maybe I have an uncommon number of friends with an uncommon number of babies.

-Either way, I’m no Michelle Duggar, but between my two children, my numerous nephews and nieces, and the aforementioned friends with large families, and my deal seeking ways, I’ve come with a list that I think you and your mom friend will really like.
+Either way, I’m no Michelle Duggar, but between my two children, my numerous nephews and nieces, the friends mentioned earlier with large families, and my deal-seeking ways, I’ve come up with a list that I think you and your mom friend will really like.

-I’ve written before about preparing for baby on a budget, but that was focusing on preparing for your baby.
+I’ve written before about preparing for a baby on a budget, but that was focused on preparing for your baby.
 This is for someone else.

 Belly Band

 You moms know how heavy a belly can get when you’re pregnant.
-A belly band is an amazing way to get some relief!
-I haven’t used one myself, but several of my friends love them!
+A belly band is a fantastic way to get some relief!
+I haven’t used them myself, but several of my friends love them!

 Seven Slings

 I can’t say enough good things about these slings!
-When I first saw them, I thought the site seemed a little spammy because the thing is, if you have a coupon code, you get the sling for free, just pay shipping.
-But the shipping you pay more than covers the cost of the actual shipping, so it’s not *really* free.
+When I first saw them, I thought the site seemed a little spammy because you get the sling for free and only pay shipping if you have a coupon code.
+But the shipping you pay more than covers the actual shipping cost, so it’s not *really* free.
 And it’s a GOOD sling.
-I looked at several conflicting reviews before deciding that it was cheap enough to take a gamble on, both it, and the slings my friends got, are very sturdy, and we’ve used them from the times our babies were tiny infants, all the way up to toddlers.
+I looked at several conflicting reviews before deciding it was cheap enough to gamble on.
+Both it and the slings my friends got are very sturdy, and we’ve used them from when our babies were tiny infants all the way up to toddlers.

-Securely holds baby in a variety of positions.
+Securely holds the baby in a variety of positions.

 Comfortable for mom!